EnterpriseDB/mysql_fdw/README.md

 This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for [MySQL][1].

-Please note that this version of mysql_fdw only works with PostgreSQL Version 9.3 and greater, for previous version support please download from PG_92 branch.
+Please note that this version of mysql_fdw works with PostgreSQL and EDB Postgres Advanced Server 9.3, 9.4 and 9.5.
+Work is underway for certification with 9.6Beta.

-We have added a number of significant enhancements to the mysql fdw, some of the major enhancements are listed in the “enhancements” section of this document.

 1. Installation
 ---------------